pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 ### Bias vs Variance tradeoff

-You might have heard of the “Bias vs Variance tradeoff”.
-Of the changes you could make to most learning algorithms, there are some that reduce bias errors but at the cost of increasing variance, and vice versa.
+You might have heard of the “Bias vs Variance tradeoff” Of the changes you could make to most learning algorithms, there are some that reduce bias errors but at the cost of increasing variance, and vice versa.
 This creates a “trade off” between bias and variance.

-Increasing the size of your model — adding neurons/layers in a neural network, or adding input features — generally reduces bias but could increase variance.
-Alternatively, adding regularization generally increases bias but reduces variance.
+Increasing the size of your model — adding neurons/layers in a neural network — generally reduces bias but could increase variance.
+Alternatively, adding regularization generally reduces variance but increases bias.

 In the modern era, we often have access to plentiful data and can use very large neural networks (deep learning).
 Therefore, there is less of a tradeoff, and there are now more options for reducing bias without hurting variance, and vice versa.

 You can usually increase a neural network size and tune the regularization method to reduce bias without noticeably increasing variance.
 By adding training data, you can also usually reduce variance without affecting bias.

-If you select a model architecture that is well suited for your task, you might also reduce bias and variance simultaneously.
-Selecting such an architecture can be difficult.

 ### Techniques for reducing avoidable bias

 If your learning algorithm suffers from high avoidable bias, you might try the following techniques:

   - **Increase the model size** (such as number of neurons/layers): This technique reduces bias, since it should allow you to fit the training set better.
-If you find that this increases variance, then use regularization, which will usually eliminat e the increase in variance.
+If you find that this increases variance, then use regularization, which will usually eliminate the increase in variance.

   - **Modify input features based on insights from error analysis​**: Say your error analysis inspires you to create additional features that help the algorithm eliminate a particular category of errors.
 These new features could help with both bias and variance.
 In theory, adding more features could increase the variance; but if you find this to be the case, then use regularization, which will usually eliminate the increase in variance.